BY

 However, companies and trusts cannot use these simplified calculation methods.
 Instead, they must claim deductions based on actual expenses.

-If your business owns or leases the vehicle, you can claim running costs and depreciation.
+You can claim running costs and depreciation if your business owns or leases the vehicle.
 But be aware that you may owe fringe benefits tax if employees use the business vehicle for private purposes.

 Alternatively, if an employee owns the business vehicle, your business reimburses costs or pays an allowance and claims a deduction for these expenses.
 However, you can’t claim depreciation on an employee-owned vehicle.